 Many of these elements were integrated into the Guiding Principle for a sustainable LNFH (Section 2.1.2.2).
 The Biological Opinion set an 8-year timeline to accomplish these upgrades.

-However, LNFH and NMFS have re-opened consultation and are preparing a new Biological Opinion as a result of the Wild Fish Conservancy v.
+LNFH and NMFS re-opened consultation and prepared a new Biological Opinion as a result of the Wild Fish Conservancy v.
 Irving case, which concluded in the U.S. District Court, Eastern District of Washington remanding the Biological Opinion for not fully considering climate change.
+This Biological Opinion was released by NMFS in 2018.